stackbit-projects/myrxmobileapp-4d8b8/content/pages/index.md

         subtitle: You are always in control
         content: >
           MyRxdevice allows you to store scanned devices for future reference.
-          It also offers the ability to

-          contact device manufacturers directly within the App should you have any questions
+          It also offers you the ability to contact device manufacturers directly within the App should you have any questions
         actions:
           - label: Take a look
             url: /pricing